SNL-WaterPower/WecOptTool-MATLAB/docs/user/optimization.rst

 Create an objective function
 ============================

-Next, we create the objective function we wish to minimise.
+Next, we create the objective function we wish to minimize.
 Note, functions must be defined at the bottom of the script, although we will use them above.
 The complete code is as follows: